 - The staffroom and Community Worker office are closed off from the main medical end and have outside access.
 This area includes a large storage cupboard for equipment for health rehabilitation.

 In 2017 the Trust embarked on a project to secure a room which could be transformed into a modern dental clinic.
 Equipment donated by the previous dentist ensured the basis of the project.
 With funding support from a local benefactor and Auckland Council a room was transformed and refurbished and currently Flash Dental Limited is within this space.

-The Nurses Cottage was originally built in 1954 as a clinic and accommodation for the then Public Health Nurse employed by the Auckland Hospital Board.
-In 1995 the Auckland Area Health Board donated the cottage to the Health Trust.
-The building has been upgraded and refurbished several times over the intervening years: In 1996 with the assistance a grant from the Ministry of Health, and in 2006 with a grant from the ASB Community Trust.
+The original cottage has been upgraded and refurbished several times over the intervening years: In 1996 with the assistance a grant from the Ministry of Health, and in 2006 with a grant from the ASB Community Trust.
 Later grants from Auckland Council enabled installation of better access for both foot-traffic and wheel-chair ambulance liaison.

-The cottage is a multi-use facility allowing easy access to health care for the North Barrier residents and visitors – many of whom arrive by boat.
-Primarily it provides a base for the island’s northern Rural Nurse with the doctor holding a weekly clinic.
-However similar to the centre at Claris it also has the ability to hold patients needing observation or transfer.
+The cottage is a multi-use facility allowing access to health care for the North Barrier residents and visitors – many of whom arrive by boat.
+Primarily it provides a base for the island’s northern Rural Nurse Specialists with the doctor holding a weekly clinic.
+However, like the centre at Claris it is designed such that it can host patients needing observation or transfer.
 It is also used for small group meetings and contains a community renal dialysis machine.

 The cottage has an inverter and battery system for power generation.
-Solar & LPG gas for hot water and cooking.
-A wood burning fire provides heating.
+Solar & LPG gas for hot water, heating and cooking.